 - Cast: Dilip Kumar, Vyjayanthimala, Johnny Walker, Pran

-Tinged with whimsy, ‘Madhumati’ is a primeval tale of reincarnation, with retribution and eternal love.
+Tinged with whimsy, ‘Madhumati’ is an ancient tale of reincarnation, with retribution and eternal love.
 Bimal Roy, a poet of light and shadow, draws you in with sheer lyricism.
 Cinema here is more than just the telling of a story.

-This cues a flashback to his previous life as Anand, when he worked as a foreman on a timber plantation, owned by Raja Ugaranarayan (Pran).In the hauntingly beautiful jungle, he sees Madhumati (Vyjantimala), a beautiful village belle, and falls for her elemental appeal.
+It cues a flashback to his previous life as Anand when he worked as a foreman on a timber plantation, owned by Raja Ugaranarayan (Pran).In the hauntingly beautiful jungle, he sees Madhumati (Vyjantimala), a charming village belle, and falls for her elemental appeal.

 ‘Madhumati’ won 9 Filmfare Awards.